YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

 - A section of lines starting with the word BOND contains pairs of bonded atoms (typically 3 per line)
 - A closing section with instructions for PSFGen.

-Here’s an example of topology file for isobutane:
+Here's an example of topology file for isobutane:

 .. code-block:: text